thomas-maurice/quotes/README.md

 is very light as a consequence since it does not require any heavy database management system like MySQL or Postgres.

+So the python dependecies for this project are :

+ * python-cherrypy3
+ * python-mako
+ * python-sqlite3
+ * python-sqlobject
+ * python-yaml

 For all the design stuff it uses [Bootstrap](http://getbootstrap.com/), [jQuery](https://jquery.com/) [Chart.js](http://www.chartjs.org/) and [Hint.css](http://kushagragour.in/lab/hint/)